Merry holidays, friends! I hope you and your loved ones are enjoying the effects of global warming this warm and frosty winter.

 Awesome art from an awesome show (thanks to Retronauts for the image).

-And finally, this update will be the last Sega Does post for 2016.
+This update will be the last Sega Does post for 2016.
 I’ll be taking a much-needed break from Dec.
 25th through January 1st and will return with new posts on the 2nd.

 The goal for 2017 will be, as always, 2-3 reviews a week.
 Whether I hit this consistently or not is in God’s hands, but this is the ideal.
 I would also like to start producing books in 2017.
 My only limitation is money.
 I don’t have the finances available to pay my graphic designer what he requires, thus book production will be on hold until then.
 Could I design the books myself?
 With a few tutorials, I’m sure I could whip something together, but I’d prefer the books not be of amateur quality.
-If you’re interested in seeing books sooner than later, please head on over to the Patreon!
-When I reach $300/month, book production will begin in earnest.

 Off-model Sonic cries out for more Sega-branded literature!